Communication & Media Studies

 Online Communication & Media Studies Programs

-In the 2018-2019 academic year, 1,408 schools offered some type of communication and media studies program.
+In 2018-2019, 1,408 schools offered a communications program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||2||0|

 |Doctor’s Degree (Research)||92||2|

 Is a Degree in Communication & Media Studies Worth It?